 A Glimpse into History

-When the Christianity got popular and the birthday of our lord Jesus Christ was celebrated in Winter.
+When Christianity got popular the birthday of our lord Jesus Christ was celebrated in Winter.
 This tradition added up with a new meaning.
-Evergreen tree represent the “eternal life” brings up our lord to the world as everlasting as evergreen.
-Stars and decorations represent the blessings of God that we received throughout the year.
-And the star represents the Sign of God and the blessings received baby Jesus on the very Christmas day 2023 years ago.
+Evergreen trees represent the “eternal life” that brings up our lord to the world as everlasting as evergreen.
+Stars and decorations represent the blessings of God that we receive throughout the year.
+The star represents the Sign of God and the blessings received by baby Jesus on the very Christmas day 2023 years ago.

 Official Records of Christmas Tree